IQSS/dataverse/scripts/tests/ec2-memory-benchmark/README.md

 * The two scripts from this directory: `ec2-memory-benchmark-remote.sh` and `ec2-memory-benchmark.sh`

+* Have the aws command line utilities installed.

 * Have your AWS credentials configured, so that you can spin up EC2 instances.

 All the other pieces will be downloaded automatically (from the